Simple spinach salad with basil is a flavorful salad that is made with spinach, sweet basil, and salty prosciutto tossed in a warm dressing.

 Click on serving size to scale this recipe

 - 4 cups fresh baby spinach

 - 1 ½ cups fresh basil leaves

 - 2 cloves chopped garlic

 - 2 to 3 ounces uncured prosciutto chopped

 - 1 tablespoon fresh grated Parmesan cheese

-- place the spinach and basil into a salad bowl and mix them together
+- place the rinsed and dried spinach and basil into a salad bowl and mix them together

 - heat a small pan over medium-high heat and add the ⅛ cup olive oil